Platform9-Community/db/postgres/README.md

 This post will demonstrate how to deploy Postgres database on a Kubernetes cluster.
 It has been verified on a PMK/PMKFT cluster but should be valid for any Kubernetes cluster.
-For the sake of simplicity, we will be using a hostPath volume but you can choose any storageClass you have deployed in the cluster.
+For the sake of simplicity, we will be using a hostPath volume but you can choose any StorageClass you have deployed in the cluster.

 ## Prerequisites
 1. Working Kubernetes cluster 1.16+  with access to kubeconfig.